-Diwali, also called Deepawali, is a festival of India, especially celebrated by Hindus where ever they may reside.
-People from other castes too celebrate it with vigor, though for different reasons.
+Diwali also called Deepawali, is a festival of India, especially celebrated by Hindus where ever they may reside.
+People from other castes too celebrate it with vigour, though for different reasons.
 But for whatever reasons it is celebrated the fervour in people at all times is at a high pitch.

-It is one of the most celebrated festivals, marked by illumination of homes, offices, work places etc and bursting of firecrackers.
+It is one of the most celebrated festivals, marked by the illumination of homes, offices, workplaces, etc, and bursting of firecrackers.
 In the good old days bursting of crackers would start almost a month before Diwali.

 Earthen lamps are filled with oil and lighted to celebrate the triumph of good over evil.
 The lamps are kept lighted at night along with the illuminations and bursting of crackers, into the wee hours of the morning.
 Garlands made of mango leaves and marigold flowers are hung in the doorways.

 Diwali festival is in fact a conglomeration of 5 events... one event or occasion being celebrated each day.